NazmiAltun/quantifeed-orders/README.md

 ## Caveats
 * This solution optimized for non-clustered redis.
 It will not work with clustered redis because the code handles multiple keys at once and it'll be a problem since each redis nodes/shards supposed to hold a range of keys.
 An alternative strategy needs to be implemented to support clustered redis as well.
+* Only GRPC is supported  REST API is not implemented as mentioned above.
+To support REST, a trivial amount of development is required.

 ## Performance Improvements That Can Be Made
 * Some trade-offs can be made based on the use cases.
 Example; how often the API would receive orders with order Id that already exists in the db ?
 If that happens too often, it might be useful to have another caching layer that validates order ids first before persisting them.
 Since this is ambiguous, it wasn't used in the solution to keep solution simpler.
 Some of the known use cases/business cases can allow to make different trade-offs.